orgua/OneWireHub/README.md

 - documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- prepare hub for overdrive-mode
+- added or extended the ds2431, ds2431, ds2501, ds2502 (also tested)
 - hub is more resilient to odd master-behaviour (lazy timings and subsequent resets are handled now), extended in 0.9.3 and 0.9.4
 - added ds2431 (thanks to j-langlois) and BAE910 (thanks to Giermann), Dell Power Supply (thanks to Kondi)
 - prepare new timing-method which will replace the old one in the next couple of weeks (a 6µs millis() call at 8MHz is not suitable for OW)